 Following this transitional period, the board of trustees unanimously appointed Phil Gutierrez as the next Head of School.
 Phil was selected from a national pool of candidates and brings a wealth of experience to MP&MS, including his recent leadership role at Mid-Peninsula, where he successfully increased enrollment, annual giving, and improved faculty compensation and professional development.
 Prior to joining Mid-Peninsula, Phil spent twenty-three years as a faculty member and administrator at the Branson School.
 Initially an English teacher, Phil moved on to become Admissions Director and later Assistant Head of School for Advancement and External Affairs.
 Throughout his work in advancement, admissions, and school administration, Phil has demonstrated a strong commitment to supporting diversity, equity, and inclusion within school communities.

 MP&MS received its first accreditation from the California Association of Independent Schools (CAIS) in 1999, and first Western Association of Schools and Colleges (WASC) accreditation in 1995.
-As stated above the school is currently undergoing its fourth accreditation process following a seven-year term of accreditation from CAIS and WASC in 2013.
-Our current re-accreditation process with these organizations will conclude in 2020.
+The school received a seven-year term of accreditation from CAIS and WASC in 2020.

 As Marin Primary & Middle School continues to grow and thrive, our mission and the vision of our founders inspires an ongoing commitment to creating connections, embracing growth, and honoring the journey.